juanburgos/100-days-of-code/log.md

 **Thoughts**: Although I did not spent so much time like I would have liked to, I felt that this hour was very productive.
 Understood every learned concept without significant problems.

+### R1D4

+**Today's Progress**: Learned text input fields, Add Placeholder Text to a Text Field, Create a Form Element, Add a Submit Button to a Form, Use HTML5 to Require a Field, Create a Set of Radio Buttons, Create a Set of Checkboxes, Create a Set of Checkboxes, Check Radio Buttons and Checkboxes by Default, Nest Many Elements within a Single Div Element, Give a Background Color to a Div Element.

+**Thoughts**: Just feel like I learned a lot today.
+Felt productive and engaged.

 ### R1D

 **Today's Progress**: